 * Sewing Machine – Straight stitch length 2.5

-Project templates: One - Two - Three (these will open as pdfs to be printed) - you may need to print at 200% to get them the right size - check by measuring if the seam allowance is 1cm on the printout.
+Project templates: One – Two – Three (click the numbers, that will open the templates as pdfs to be printed) – you may need to print at 200% to get them the right size – check by measuring if the seam allowance is 1cm on the printout.

 Stage 1 – Cutting out your iPad stand